teacher-aj/HeschelCS/topic_01_CSS/README.md

        you can visit [this webpage](https://adblockplus.org/filter-cheatsheet#elementhideemulation).
 -->

-There is nothing to submit on sakai for this lab.
+There is nothing to submit on schoology for this lab.